 - If you can see or hear something that could help identify the problem, like hanging powerlines or a loud bang, stay well clear and contact us.
 Precise details will assist our emergency crews to restore power.

-- In case of a life threatening emergency, call 111 for ambulance services.
+- In case of a life threatening emergency, call 111 for the St John's ambulance services.

 - If you're experiencing dull or flickering lights, 'brown out', low voltage or partial supply, turn off and unplug appliances like your refrigerator, television, computer and DVD at the power point.
 Do not touch your switchboard or anything metal in your home and call us immediately.